Timber Timbre: History

 The band's fourth album, Creep on Creepin' On, was released in April 2011.
 It was named as one of ten shortlisted nominees for the 2011 Polaris Music Prize that ultimately went to Arcade Fire's The Suburbs.
 In 2012, the band supported British folk singer Laura Marling on her UK tour and Canadian singer Feist on her tour of America.

 The band's fifth record, Hot Dreams, was released April 1, 2014.
 It was a shortlisted nominee for the 2014 Polaris Music Prize, which eventually went to Tanya Tagaq's Animism.
-The song "Run From Me" is featured in the Netflix documentary Wild Wild Country, in the sixth season of Orange Is the New Black, in the second season episode of The Blacklist titled "The Mombasa Cartel", in an episode from the second season of Good Girls called "The Dubby", and in the trailer for HBO's Barry Season 4.
+The song "Run From Me" is featured in the Netflix documentary Wild Wild Country, in the sixth season of Orange Is the New Black, in the second-season episode of The Blacklist titled "The Mombasa Cartel", in an episode from the second season of Good Girls called "The Dubby", and in the trailer for HBO's Barry Season 4.
 The track "Run From Me" was also featured in season 2, episode 2 of period romantic comedy Our Flag Means Death.

 Timber Timbre's sixth album, Sincerely, Future Pollution, was released on April 7, 2017, on City Slang Records.
 The album's first single, "Sewer Blues", was released in January 2017.
 The second single, "Velvet Gloves & Spit", was released on February 15, 2017.

 In 2021, Timber Timbre digitally released an EP titled Dissociation Tapes, Volume 1 previously available on cassette in 2019.

 Timber Timbre's seventh album, Lovage, was released on October 6, 2023, on Integral Music.
 The album's first single, "Ask the Community", was released in June 2023.

+Taylor Kirk died on April 14, 2026, at the age of 44.